PrisonTeam/Prison/docs/prison_docs_626_configuring_worldguard_regions.md

 # Prison's Event Priorities and WorldGuard Regions

+*Note: This represents older notes.
+These may still be useful.*

 **NOTE:** You can also grant access through WorldGuard regions, and then prison will allow anyone to break blocks in the mines.
 The catch is that you must ensure WorldGuard checks access prior to Prison getting control of the BlockBreakEvents.
 This requires setting up WorldGuard regions and permissions.